-We also have a quick-read version of this guide (our Quick Start Guide), some frequently asked questions (FAQs) and other helpful information which you can find on our website.
+We also have a quick-read version of this guide (our Quick Start Guide), some frequently asked questions (FAQs) and other helpful information which you can find on our website and which can be provided in other formats on request.
+This includes our Service Rules and Eligibility Criteria, Compensation Framework and also a Common Complaints and Likely Outcomes Handbook.